Learn how to get your traffic accident report from the Fountain Police Department

-Although most wrongful death suits arise out of car accidents, they can be based upon any kind of negligence or fault if it resulted in the death of another person.
+Although most wrongful death suits arise out of car, truck, and motorcycle accidents, they can be based upon any kind of negligence or fault if it resulted in the death of another person.
 For example, wrongful death cases often arise out of the following types of accidents:

 - Workplace accidents, involving explosions or fires;